Hacked? Don’t Know How? It might be caused by Credential Stuffing ..

 Credential stuffing has become a serious problem over the years.
 In 2012 for example, hackers breached LinkedIn and dropbox.
 This caused a massive spike in credential stuffing victims.
 But what exactly is it, and how does it work?

+On Complain.biz we have seen hundreds of these cases.
 Every widely known company with an online presence has been a victim of credential stuffing in the past years.

-What is Data Breach?
+What is a Data Breach?

 A data breach is an incident where information is stolen or taken from a database without the knowledge or authorization of the database’s owner.

+Do you want to know if your credentials have fallen victim to such an incident?
+You can check it yourself on Have I Been Pwned.
 HIBP is a website that tracks over 8.5 billion compromised credentials from over 410 data beaches.
 It helps you check if your personal data has been compromised in a (known) data breach.

 Role of Passwords